SupportUkraineDevs/random-supporter/README.md

 # random-supporter

-A simple webpage that interacts with the Google Spreadsheets, sending donors on a different developer's page/github with each click.
+A simple [website](https://support-ukrainian-creators-and-coders.github.io/random-supporter/) that interacts with [these Google Spreadsheets](https://github.com/Support-Ukrainian-Creators-and-Coders/ukrainian-creators-and-coders), sending donors on a different developer's page/github with each click.
+Aims to make supporting ukrainian devs engaging, random and easy.

+Find the website at [https://support-ukrainian-creators-and-coders.github.io/random-supporter/](https://support-ukrainian-creators-and-coders.github.io/random-supporter/).